 What is tooth resorption?

 The term ‘resorption' normally refers to a process in which one part of your body draws in or absorbs another part.
-It may occur in different tissues located in various areas of the body.
-Tooth resorption and root resorption involves parts of the tooth being broken down by cells called osteoclasts.
+Tooth and root resorption involves parts of the tooth being broken down by cells called osteoclasts.

 According to the American Association of Endodontists, resorption can occur internally, in the tooth pulp, or externally, affecting the enamel or cementum, the latter being more common.
 Occasionally, external root resorption may occur alongside internal resorption.